-send all duns viscous-wall profil subsonic-inflow in subsonic-outflow out periodic cyc1 periodic cyc2 periodic cyc3
+send all duns viscous-wall profil subsonic-inflow in subsonic-outflow out periodic cyc1 periodic cyc2 periodic cyc3 are defined (see "valu").

-The cgx is able to write parts of the solver input file when certain values are defined (see "valu").
 If they are defined the boundary conditions and gas properties will be written to the "duns.bou" or "isaac.dat" file.
 The following values can be provided for that purpose: